ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/my-weird-path-to-infosec.md

 This article was inspired in part by the growing number of people tweeting about thier infosec Journeys.
 As mine is a little long, I though I would blog about it, rather than tweet.

 It is well established that I am reasonably old.
-Not massively old, jsut reasonably.
+Not massively old, just reasonably.
 Apparently, I am a member of a generation which is called the Xennials.
 I had an analogue childhood and now live in a digital time.
 When I was growing up, InfoSec wasn't a thing.
 As a youngster, I really enjoyed (to my parents chargrin) dismantelling things, usually electronic things, to see how they worked.
 I would put them back together.
 Or at least try.
 To quote Dave Lister from Red Dwarf "It's always the same with DIY, isn't it.
 A few bits and bobs left over."

 In my teens, I had my first computer (A Commodore 64 C) which I shared with my brother.
 Shortly after, I got a Commodore 128D, and a couple of printers.
 This start helped me learn typing.
 I was also interested in programming, but at that stage, it looked a bit like magic.
 Still, I could write documents and manage files.